FilippoBovo/production-data-science/tutorial/a-setup/README.md

 📄 setup.py
 ```

-> If you are not familiar with the unix terminal, use `pwd` to check which folder you are currently into, `ls` to list folders and files in the current folder, `cd path-to-folder` to move folder, `mkdir folder-name` to create a new folder and `touch file-name` to create a new file.
+> If you are unfamiliar with the unix terminal, use `pwd` to check which folder you are currently into, `ls` to list folders and files in the current folder, `cd path-to-folder` to move folder, `mkdir folder-name` to create a new folder and `touch file-name` to create a new file.

 Here is a description of the structure above: